Review – Killer 7

 How to make anything much lamer: add Mario.

 Tonight, however, the space is pitch black.
 Before you even see it, you can here loud, pumping music of a strange sort.
 Techno?
 Maybe, but there’s something else to it.
-As you walk in, you look at the TV and are immediately hit with a barrage of lights, colors and a strange mix of …stuff. → Europa Universalis IV: Articles of War
+As you walk in, you look at the TV and are immediately hit with a barrage of lights, colors and a strange mix of …stuff.
+You aren’t sure what it is, other than being distinctly Japanese.

 Chords and Kawaii: The State of the Music Genre – Introduction